-Karen is a student and sends their daughter Lauren to a childcare provider one day a month, however the childcare provider charges Karen for a fixed number of ten days a month.
+Karen is a student whose daughter Lauren is looked after by a childcare provider one day a month.
+However, the childcare provider charges Karen for a fixed number of ten days a month.
 Karen cannot use CCG to pay the fees for the nine days when Lauren is not in attendance.

-CCG cannot be claimed for days when a childcare provider has taken a holiday from providing childcare.
+CCG cannot be claimed for days when a childcare provider is closed or has taken a holiday from providing childcare.
 This scenario does not fall within the exceptions for absence.
 For example: